carpentries/instructor-training/_extras/icebreakers.md

 In particular,
 do you think you would have enough time to prepare and teach lessons the ways you have been shown?

+### Favorite Food
+What is your favorite food?
+It be a meal or snack, something you eat often or only on special occassions.

+### Teaching Passion

+What aspect of teaching are you passionate about or do you really enjoy?
+Is it seeing lightbulb moment in a students eye or learning something new when you teach?